Akela Franklin

 Teaching Bio

 Akela is passionate about fully integrating student-led, social and emotional learning into her teaching practice, as well as creating an equitable, inclusive, and trauma informed educational environment.
 She has received extensive professional development training in these areas from Teaching Artists Training Institute (2022-23 cohort), Play USA with Carnegie Hall (2022-23 cohort), SPEAC: Supporting the Processing of Experiences through the Arts (2021), Berklee’s ABLE Assembly: Arts Better the Lives of Everyone (2020), and more.
-In 2021, she was awarded the Marilla MacDill for Teaching Excellence and Community Service by Community Music Center of Boston.
+In 2021, she was awarded the Marilla MacDill Prize for Teaching Excellence and Community Service by Community Music Center of Boston.

 In addition to her career in music education, Akela is pursuing (and is nearly finished with) a teaching certification in the Alexander Technique at Boston Conservatory at Berklee.
 She defines the technique (named for its founder F.M.
 Alexander) as a “holistic practice that tends to the human mind-body connection as it relates to the personal use of oneself… that can provide pathways to benefits such as the freedom to change habitual patterns, the expansion of choice in response to sensory input and stimuli, the exploration of balance and ease, and heightened perception of the world around and within us.”
 Akela incorporates a little Alexander Technique (AT) in her singing, teaching practice, and everyday life.
 She finds that AT informed vocal pedagogy can result in consistent free phonation, maximized ease of posture and breath, greater body awareness, heightened confidence and stage presence, the ability to move on from unhelpful habits quickly, and just generally happier and more well rounded singers.
 If you have questions, feel free to ask her about AT or visit Alexander Technique International’s website.